outscale/cluster-api-provider-outscale/docs/develop.md

 # Build and  deploy
+# Deploying Cluster Api

+Please look at [cluster-api][cluster-api] section about deployment of cert-manager and cluster-api

 ##  Build, Push and Deploy
 This step will build and push image to your public or private registry and deploy it.

-Launch tilt at  the project's root folder.
+Please launch tilt at the project's root folder.
 ```
 [root@cidev-admin cluster-api-provider-outscale]# tilt up
 Tilt started on http://localhost:10350/